 The FreshBooks Accounting Partner Program is for modern accountants and progressive bookkeepers interested in the collaborative accounting model and building a cloud-based practice.
 It’s free to apply and join the program.

 Partners receive access to FreshBooks certification and ongoing skills training, opportunities for referral bonuses, an invitation to be listed in the FreshBooks partner directory, and access to an exclusive online Accounting Partner community.

 Joining an accounting or bookkeeping association is a great way to connect with other accounting professionals.
 You can learn from their experiences, exchange ideas, and find mentors who can help you grow your own practice.

 These communities are an excellent resource for finding new clients and staying up-to-date on the latest industry news.

 Have you joined a professional organization yet?
 If not, what’s holding you back?

 about the author

-Dana Thao is an accountant turned writer.
+Dana Thao is a former accountant and financial analyst turned writer.
 She has a knack for making complex accounting concepts easy to understand.
 When she’s not writing about accounting, she can be found creative writing, sipping on green tea lattes, and playing video games with her family.
-You can learn more about her work at danathao.com.